False Claims Act, Whistleblower, and Qui Tam Matters

 Our expert attorneys handle whistleblower claims for state agencies, federal agencies, and international businesses.
 We will explain how the case should be handled, and we will determine the scope of the case.
 It is easy to understand what to do if a client blows the whistle on a state or federal agency.
 We, however, must decide on each case if a client blows the whistle on a multinational or foreign company.
 Let our attorneys review the case before moving forward.
 Whistleblowers should not approach a state or federal agency if they do not know what to do.
 We can help clients make the best choice for themselves and their family.

 In many instances, False Claims Act cases are filed with the U.S. Attorney General’s office or the DOJ, with Miller Shah lawyers taking the lead or acting as an adjunct to the federal authorities.
 In some circumstances, we represent the whistleblower in prosecuting the qui tam action independently of the government investigation.
 Whistleblowers may have approached the federal or state government with information about illegal activity, but they should hire us if they need private representation.
-While we work alongside federal or local prosecutors and protect clients’ interests during the case instead of focusing on a conviction.
+We work alongside federal or local prosecutors and protect clients’ interests during the case instead of focusing on a conviction.

 The federal False Claims Act has proved to be an effective and powerful tool in fighting Medicare and Medicaid fraud, defense contractor fraud, and other types of fraud perpetrated against the federal government.
 The qui tam provisions, which allow whistleblowers to file False Claims Act lawsuits against companies and individuals that defraud the government, have been a key ingredient in the False Claims Act’s success, as the federal government has recovered more than $62 billion as a result of qui tam lawsuits since 1986, with whistleblowers’ rewards totaling more than $2.5 billion.
 In 2019 alone, the government recovered $3 billion through these claims.